-Choosing the right finish of paint is important because it affects not only the look, but also the durability of a paint.
-A high-gloss sheen has the most reflective appearance, and flat/matte finishes absorb the most light (making it the least reflective).
+The sheen, or finish of paint is crucial because it affects not only the look, but also the durability of your paint.
+Higher gloss sheens have the most reflective appearance, and flat/matte finishes absorb the most light (they’re the least reflective).

-Paint finishes with higher gloss levels are more durable, and the shiny finish can make colors appear a little bit lighter.
+Paint finishes with higher gloss levels are the most durable, and easiest to clean, but the shiny finish can make paint colors appear lighter.
 Finishes with lower sheens aren’t as durable and make colors appear slightly darker.